dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 Lastly the author closes this chapter by comparing the ‘manual testing‘ versus the TDD that as much as you practice it, you'll get more fluent and it will become a great time saver

-Chapter 4 is about writing meaningful tests.
+### Chapter 4.
+Writing meaningful tests. {#chapter-4}

 The author states that having tests is better than not having tests but not always writing tests are equally good tests are more valuable when they are meaningful.

 A test is Meaningful if it tests not just means to ends but ends themselves.